matteoferla/Fragmenstein/README.md

 ![summary](images/new_summary.jpg)

-Three mapping approaches were tested, but the key is that hits are pairwise mapped to each other by means of one-to-one atom matching based upon position.
+Three mapping approaches were tested, but the key is that hits are pairwise mapped to each other by means of one-to-one atom matching based upon position as opposed to similarity which is easily led astray.
+For example, note here that the benzene and the pyridine rings overlap, not the two pyridine rings:

 <img src="images/position_over_mcs.jpg" width="300px">

 ### Side role: follow prediction